-Rose Namajunas-Jessica Andrade booked for UFC 237 in Brazil
+Rose Namajunas-Jessica Andrade Booked for UFC 237 in Brazil

 “Thug Rose,” fighting out of the 303 Training Center in Denver, won the championship from Joanna Jędrzejczyk at UFC 217 November 4, 2017.
 She successfully defended the championship in a rematch April 7, 2018 at UFC 223.

-Namajuanas (8-3) was defeated by Carla Esparza in the Ultimate Fighter 20 season championship final to crown the first UFC 115-pound champion.
+Namajunas (8-3) was defeated by Carla Esparza in The Ultimate Fighter 20 season championship finale to crown the first UFC 115-pound champion.

 Andrade (19-6) most recently defeated Karolina Kowalkiewicz September 8, 2018 at UFC 228.
 She fights out of Paraná Vale Tudo.